$4.899 million distributed to 199 local organizations through the 2023 Community Grants Program!

-- Community Grants Advisory: We will seek input from a voluntary 9-member Community Advisory committee, which includes community leaders representing a variety of subsectors.
+- Community Grants Advisory: We will seek input from a voluntary Community Advisory, which includes community leaders representing a variety of subsectors.

 - Subject Matter Experts: We will seek input from individuals who can provide additional context and regional information, to help support the review process.